featurist/sworm/readme.md

   See: [getConnection()](https://github.com/oracle/node-oracledb/blob/master/doc/api.md#-332-getconnection)
   For `options` see [Oracledb Properties](https://github.com/oracle/node-oracledb/blob/master/doc/api.md#oracledbproperties)

+  The driver fetches `maxRows` rows at a time, defaulting to 100.
+You may want to adjust this value if you expect large result sets, higher values can be faster but use more memory.

   The driver will use connection pooling if you pass `pool: true`.

   By default the driver is set to `autoCommit = true`, you can pass `options: { autoCommit: false}` to turn this off again.